bill-mca/CYBN8001-Build-Skills/task-7/2024-08-27 Build Skills.md

 #### CPS Secure Harness

 This code is a wrapper for the functions in `cps_security.py`.
 It helps you to run the program from the shell.
-For example the following bash command would encrypt its own source file using the vigenere cipher with the key `Whales And Dolphins`
+For example the following bash command would encrypt its own source file using the vigenere cipher with the key `Whales and Dolphins`

 ```bash!
 python3 cps_secure_harness.py -e "$(<cps_secure_harness.py)" -k "Whales and Dolphins" > cps_secure_harness.py.ciphered